Skip to main content

 Ms Marion Hale

-Ms Marion Hale has worked in improving equity and justice in the community for the last 28 years.
-Her career has spanned education, crisis support, counselling, community development, policy development and population health.
-In 2012 Ms Hale was awarded a Churchill Fellowship to visit programs, around the world, that support women to become smoke free in pregnancy.
-As a result of the Fellowship, Ms Hale was elected to be the President of the International Network of Women Against Tobacco in 2015 and is serving her second three-year term as President.
+Marion was the Women’s Health Policy Officer in state government for 10 years and her commitment to gender and health was rewarded in 2012 when Marion was awarded a Churchill Fellowship to visit programs around the world, that support women to become smoke free in pregnancy.
+Marion was elected to be the President of the International Network of Women Against Tobacco in 2015 and served two terms as President.

 Mr Anthony Mihal